 - Analysis of Lincoln’s “Spot Resolutions” in Congress challenging Polk’s claim that Mexico “has invaded our territory and has shed American blood on the American soil”

 - The complete 1848 treaty that ended the war and gave two-fifths of Mexico to the USA

 - Discussions of how—after Mexico signed the treaty—the US Senate deleted a key provision offering citizenship to Mexicans living in the conquered territory, and struck another provision guaranteeing their property rights

-If you would like to receive a copy of the book for your classroom without obligation, just send a request to email@example.com and we’ll send the .pdf printer’s proof to you along with the lesson plans.
+If you would like to look at the book for possible use in your classroom with no obligation, just send a request to email@example.com and we’ll send the .pdf printer’s proof to you along with the lesson plans.
 More than 100 high schools, colleges, and universities already have the materials, as you can see on the LAMP blog at https://bit.ly/2JR7DYo.

 We look forward to your request.